We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is especially important for people with certain health conditions and risk factors for health issues to consult a professional before choosing a type of birth control.
 For example, smoking or having high blood pressure may increase the risk of complications related to some forms of birth control.

+Yes, a person can get birth control online without visiting a gynecologist.
+Most online birth control providers require some medical consultation, but this tends to involve filling out an online form.
 Several online companies, such as Hers and Lemonaid, can provide prescription services in every U.S. state.
-In some states, people considered minors can use online services to purchase birth control and get a prescription without restrictions.
+In some states, people who classify as minors can use online services to purchase birth control and get a prescription without restrictions.
 However, it is important to check local legislation.

 Nurx sells legitimate FDA-approved birth control and states it complies with the same regulations as a person’s usual doctor.
 Its medical professionals will only prescribe a medication if they think it is necessary.